New Jersey referee suspended after forcing black wrestler to have haircut

 A representative from the New Jersey Civil Rights division did not immediately respond to a request for comment.

-Jordan Burroughs, an Olympic champion wrestler, commended Johnson on Twitter for cutting his hair to win the match for his team, but expressed his anger over the referee’s order, calling it “sickening.”
+Jordan Burroughs, an Olympic champion wrestler, commended Johnson on Twitter for cutting his hair to win the match for his team, but expressed his anger over the referee’s order, calling it sickening, racist and an abuse of power.

-“My opinion is that this was a combination of an abuse of power, racism, and just plain negligence,” Burroughs wrote online.

 Maloney had come under fire in 2016 after he was accused of using a racial slur against a black referee, according to the Courier Post newspaper.
 Maloney told the paper that he did not remember using the word.